devOpifex/ambiorix-site/docs/cli/index.md

 # CLI

-The command line interface (CLI) is a node application to easily generate and manage ambiorix projects so one can easily create new project, start and stop applications.
+The command line interface (CLI) is a node application to easily generate and manage ambiorix projects.

 The package is available on [npm](https://www.npmjs.com/package/ambiorix-cli).